NathanaeldHerrera/Chipmunk-phylogenomics/6. Species Delimitation and Network Analyses/species_delimiation_&_network_analyses.md

 ## MP-EST
 MP-EST uses the frequency of triplets of taxa among the gene trees to estimate the topology and branch lengths of the overall species tree.
 See [Lue et al. 2010]() for the theory behind MP-EST.

 MP-EST takes in gene tree topologies without branch support.
-To do so, we will use the R script [ape_strip_BS.R] to remove the branch support from the IQ-Tree gene trees.
+To do so, we will use the R script [ape_strip_BS.R](https://github.com/NathanaeldHerrera/Chipmunk-phylogenomics/blob/main/6.%20Species%20Delimitation%20and%20Network%20Analyses/ape_strip_BS.R) to remove the branch support from the IQ-Tree gene trees.

+MP-EST takes ROOTED gene trees.
+NOTE, you can specify whether or not to root trees in IQ-Tree.
+IF you have unrooted topologies, you do not need to unroot with R script.
+IF you need to re-root gene trees, this can be done easily with newick_utils:
 ```
 for i in *.contree_nBS.tree;
 do